ansible/ansible-lint/docs/docsite/rst/rules/default_rules.rst

 E402                                                       Mercurial checkouts must contain explicit revision
 E403                                                       Package installs should not use latest
 E404                                                       Doesn't need a relative path in role
+E405                                                       Remote package tasks should have a retry

 **E5**                                                     *task*
 E501                                                       become_user requires become to work as expected